 - ServerSideApply=true

-selfHeal: trueeverywhere.
+selfHeal: trueon every app.
 Non-negotiable.
-We learned this when someone rankubectl set resourceson Velero at 1 AM and ArgoCD reverted it in 3 seconds.
-Annoying in the moment, lifesaving long-term.ServerSideApply=truefor apps with large CRDs (Istio, cert-manager).
-Without it, thekubectl.kubernetes.io/last-applied-configurationannotation exceeds the 256KB annotation limit and ArgoCD sync fails.CreateNamespace=true— let ArgoCD own namespace creation.
-Never pre-create namespaces manually.
+We learned this when someone rankubectl set resourceson Velero at 1 AM and Argo CD reverted it in three seconds.
+Annoying in the moment, lifesaving long-term.ServerSideApply=truefor apps with large CRDs (Istio, cert-manager, Traefik).
+Without it, thelast-applied-configurationannotation blows past the 256 KB limit and the sync fails with a cryptic error about annotation size.CreateNamespace=true— Argo CD owns namespace creation.
+No pre-creating namespaces by hand, no drift between cluster state and repo state.

-11 Custom Helm Charts We Maintain
+Nine Custom Helm Charts

 Not everything has a good upstream chart.
 We maintain our own for: